Quilt Green – And I’m Not Talking About St. Patrick’s Day or Making Quilts with Green Fabric

-- include something bright
+- include – something dark, something light, something dull and something bright

-- combine large, medium and small-scale prints
+- combine large, medium and small scale prints

 If you have ever made a scrap quilt, you might have noticed that, in some ways, it is more difficult to make than a quilt using all-new fabric.
 Several years ago, I took a workshop and made the little heart wall hanging on the right.
 The project was to take your quarter-square triangle patches and surround the heart applique patches, creating a secondary design – like maybe stars points around the hearts.
 I spent hours moving the patches around, and eventually, I just sewed them together.
 In some places, you might be able to see the stars.
 Mostly, though, I just saw frustration, and I was never inclined to try another scrap quilt – until recently.